Spill Prevention, Control, and Countermeasure Act

 EPA 40 CFR 264.177 and EPA 40 CFR 265.177 Special Containment Requirements for Incompatible Wastes.
 A storage container that is holding a hazardous waste that is incompatible with any waste or other materials stored nearby in other containers, piles, open tanks, or surface impoundments must be separated from the other materials or protected from them by means of a dike, berm or other containment device.

-EPA 40 CFR 264.1086 and EPA 40 CFR 265.1087 Closed Container Regulations (Federal Register 12/6/94) Containers which store hazardous waste must have a cover which operates with no detectable organic emissions when all container openings, (e.g., lids, bungs, hatches, etc.) are secured in a closed, sealed position.
+EPA 40 CFR 264.1086 and EPA 40 CFR 265.1087 Closed Container Regulations (Federal Register 12/6/94) Containers that store hazardous waste must have a cover that operates with no detectable organic emissions when all container openings, (e.g., lids, bungs, hatches, etc.) are secured in a closed, sealed position.

 Each container opening shall be maintained in a closed, sealed position at all times that hazardous waste is in the container except when it is necessary to use the opening to:

 - Add, remove, inspect, or sample the material in the container;

 - Inspect, maintain, repair, or replace equipment located inside the container, or

 - Vent gases or vapors from a cover located over or enclosing an open container…

 - Safety devices that vent directly to the atmosphere may be used on the devices meeting all of the following conditions: